 Personal injury lawsuits typically operate on a theory of negligence.
 This means that the victim in the case must show how the defendant acted negligently in order to be awarded damages for their losses.
 The following elements must be proven by a plaintiff in order to show that a defendant acted negligently:

 - The defendant (negligent driver) owed the plaintiff a duty of care

 - The defendant breached their duty of care to the plaintiff (e.g., speeding that led to a car crash)

 - The plaintiff sustained an injury due to the defendant’s breach of duty

 - The plaintiff suffered an injury that is compensable by a court of law

 After proving all elements of a personal injury lawsuit, a plaintiff can be awarded damages for their injuries.
 Compensatory damages can include economic and noneconomic losses.

 Work with Our Committed Florida Motorcycle Accident Lawyer Today

 If you or a family member was a victim of a motorcycle crash in Florida, contact an experienced motorcycle accident lawyer as soon as possible.
 Personal injury lawyer Prosper Shaked possesses extensive experience litigating a variety of car accident cases, and he is ready to work with you.
-To schedule a free legal consultation to discuss your potential case, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation to discuss your potential case, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.
 You can also contact the firm online.